HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Continuity Plan

-After finish the dissertation, we plan to ensure the long-term viability and adaptability of the E2EE solution for WeChat on Windows and Android platforms.
+After finish the dissertation, we plan to ensure the long-term adaptability of the E2EE solution for WeChat on Windows and Android platforms.
 It requires a well-structured continuity plan.
 This plan will focus on maintaining operational effectiveness, addressing emerging threats, and incorporating technological advancements.

 We also may develop a new iOS and macOS version for better adaptability and making more users enjoy the secure communication.